Southeast Asian visual culture, history of architecture.

 Art 368 - Image and Text: The Book as a Sculptural Object

 Full course for one semester.
 This course explores the significant role artists’ books have played among the avant-garde of eastern and western Europe and the United States from the turn of the twentieth century to the present.
 The structural format book works take and their social and political functions will be viewed, discussed, and fabricated.
 The course will cover binding both codex and accordion books, reproducing images using palmer plates, and setting and printing type and images using a Reprex letterpress.
-Reed’s special collections will provide a spectrum of professional artists’ books, including magazine works, anthologies, diaries, manifestos, visual poetry, word works, documentation, reproductions of sketchbooks, albums, comic books, paper art, and mail art.
+Reed’s special collections will provide a spectrum of professional artists’ books, including magazine works, anthologies, diaries, manifestos, visual poetry, word works, documentation, albums, comic books, and mail art.
 We will read and discuss essays relating to each studio problem.
 Prerequisites: Art 161 and one 200-level studio course or consent of the instructor.
 Studio-conference.

 Art 371 - Intermediate Painting, Drawing, and Printmaking I

 Full course for one semester.
 The first part of the course will involve exploratory drawing toward a project to be proposed and executed over the rest of the semester.
 The project might involve continued work in drawing, painting, printmaking, collage, or two-dimensional mixed media.
 The course serves as a junior seminar with weekly discussions of critical essays and articles, and short papers.
 Past readings have focused on modernist art and theory from 1940 to 1970; postmodernism and critical issues in art since 1970; nineteenth and twentieth century aesthetics; notions of beauty in contemporary art; pictorial representations of irony; and artist self-representation and intentionality.
 Prerequisites: Art 264 or 265, or Art 271 and 272, or consent of the instructor.
 May be repeated for credit.
 Studio-conference.